 Ok, I have ranted enough introducing breaking, let’s know go over the purposes of breaking in karate.

-Full power – breaking is the only area of training that we use the full power of our technique, no holding back.
+Breaking is the only area of training that we use the full power of our technique, no holding back.
 Pad work gets close but full follow through is not possible in pad work.
 When board breaking, we finally get to see the effectiveness of using our technique with full power.

-Proper technique – every aspect of a technique is tested when attempting to break boards with it.
+Every aspect of a technique is tested when attempting to break boards with it.
 Hand/foot position, hip twisting, follow through, angle/trajectory, stance, and targeting are all needed to be successful.
 If any one of these items is incorrect, the break is likely to fail.

-Character/Strong Will – you hit the board and didn’t break, and man does it hurt.
+You hit the board and didn’t break, and man does it hurt.
 Give up or try again?
 The process of not giving up despite failure and pain is something that builds strong will and character.

-Confidence – there is no better feeling in karate than when you hit something as hard as you can, knowing you will go through it, hearing that sound of cracking boards, and going through everything in your path.
+There is no better feeling in karate than when you hit something as hard as you can, knowing you will go through it, hearing that sound of cracking boards, and going through everything in your path.
 That gives you the confidence that your technique is legit and powerful.

-Focus/Precision – we practice targeting in many aspects of training like one step sparring, free sparring, and basic technique pad work.
+We practice targeting in many aspects of training like one step sparring, free sparring, and basic technique pad work.
 Breaking takes it to another level.
 Being off by just a few inches can be the difference between success and failure.

-Physics – ok, nerd alert, I know.
+Ok, nerd alert, I know.
 But board breaking is all about physics and if you think like I do (former aerospace engineer), you can’t help but love it.
 Understanding the physics of breaking will help not only the person executing the technique but also the people holding the board and the instructor’s ability to understand why something does not break.
 I feel a board breaking rant coming in the near future.

 The last thing I would like to mention is we need to make sure board breaking is a regular part of training.
 Breaking is not just for demos and tests.
 Board breaking is not just flashy, showy displays.
 It is important to train each technique the same way whether you are doing basics, forms, one step sparring, sparring, self-defense, or breaking.
 There is no such thing as a “breaking technique”.
 Every technique we do should be done as if we were breaking.
 So, when training in other areas, think to yourself, would this technique break a board?
 If the answer is no, you have work to do.